Accepting influence is one of the cornerstones of a healthy relationship.

 - How you can become more accepting of your partner’s influence

-Why You Should Care About Relationship Influence
+Why Relationship Influence Matters

-Let’s start with a big WHY first.
+Let’s start with a big WHY.

-Why should you care and why should you learn to accept influence.
+Why should you care and why should you learn to accept influence?

 Researches show that there’s a strong correlation between accepting the partner’s influence and both the level of happiness and the life expectancy of the relationship.